kgbier/graphql-parser-swift/README.md

 ![Swift](https://github.com/kgbier/graphql-parser-swift/workflows/Swift/badge.svg)

 A utility for parsing GraphQL queries.
-Written with help from the excellent resource [Point·Free](https://www.pointfree.co/collections/parsing).
+Written with help from the excellent [Point·Free](https://www.pointfree.co/collections/parsing).

-Current functionality is limited to understanding a GraphQL Query as detailed in the official [spec](https://spec.graphql.org/June2018/), and producing simple domain specific strings.
+Current functionality is limited to understanding a GraphQL Query as detailed in the official [spec](https://spec.graphql.org/June2018/), and producing an AST (abstract syntax tree).

 ### Limitations:
-- [WIP] Does not parse into an AST (abstract syntax tree)
 - Does not support Unicode literals
 - Does not support block strings